ptishkin/terraform-yc/Readme.md

 - rancher boostrap password must be setted/getted into/from vault storage
   - rancher helm bug on destroy: stops first run of destroy pipeline
 - variables of versions
+- all steps use AWS creds, but is not stored in vault (need more creative place of store generated creds than local outputs tfstate)

+CI/CD
+- all steps use YC_TOKEN created manually (and expire after 24h)

 <details>
   <summary>Integrate plan</summary>